Oozankilic/University-Projects/CMPE493 | Information Retrieval/Term Presentation/README.md

+Text Classification for Covid19 Scientific Literature

+Fasttext, biobert, and scibert are used

 All source code is in CmpE493_TermProject_3.ipynb file.
 The project is created at Colab.
 It would be easier to run on Colab.